Searcy County, Arkansas Records

 A Map of Searcy County, Arkansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 The Searcy County Courthouse is located in Marshall, Arkansas.
 It was reported destruction of the records in Jan.
 1864, partial destruction in March 1877, and destruction again in Aug.
 1885.
 "All records prior to 1881 are missing except deed record A, one chancery court record, one probate court record, one circuit court record."
 Learn More About State of Arkansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Searcy county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.